Islandora/documentation/docs/installation/docker/converting.md

 ACME_EMAIL=postmaster@example.com
 ```

-You should compare the `environment` sections of your docker-compose.yml files.
+In the git diff, compare the `environment` sections of your docker-compose.yml files.
 You may have some variables set in your ISLE-DC docker-compose.yml that will need to be added to the docker-compose.yml in the new Site Template site.

 For example, the [ISLE Buildkit Nginx README](https://github.com/Islandora-Devops/isle-buildkit/blob/main/nginx/README.md) lists the available variables for Nginx that you may have changed on your Drupal containers to do things like increase the timeout time for PHP or the max POST size PHP will accept.